 Project Description and Location: The HCT W Main route is identified as part of the long-term 2042 preferred system.
 It is a 4.1-mile bus route that connects downtown Medford to the west and northwest side of the City.
-The route has stops that are spaced /4 mile apart, has an approximate runtime of 16 minutes, and would operate at 10-minute frequencies every day of the week.
+The route has stops that are spaced 1/4 mile apart, has an approximate runtime of 16 minutes, and would operate at 10-minute frequencies every day of the week.

 Opportunities: The HCT W Main route provides is part of the envisioned fixed route system that will provide the critical connection between the City's western and northwestern neighborhoods, along with near-term Northwest Medford, near-term Southwest Medford, mid-term South Stage routes.
 The route has potential to connect many low income, minority, car free populations into downtown Medford.
+In addition, park and ride lots (shared, leased, or owned) will be considered for the major stop locations.